ItzGray/KingsIsleAutoSplitters/Pirate101/pirate_README.md

+# How to Set Up the Load Remover
+Make sure the "Load Time Removal" setting is enabled in the auto-splitter settings.
+It should be enabled by default.

+Add a separate Timer (or Detailed Timer) into your LiveSplit layout, and set the Timing Method to "Game Time".
+Afterwards, the load remover should work.
 # Pirate101 Split Info
 #### Note: The Pirate101 auto-splitter and load remover is still very much unfinished.
 ## Category Endings